A standard circular saw blade is 7 ¼” with a cutting depth of 2 ½” at maximum.

 Circular saw blades can cut through different types of material.

-Although they are mostly associated with wood, they can also cut through concrete, masonry, and metal.
+Although they are mostly associated with wood, they can also be cut through concrete, masonry, and metal.

 Because the blade spins from a center point, it offers plenty of power to cut into thick materials if you are using the right type of blade.